 Bake at 350 degrees F for about 20 to 25 minutes, or until well browned, switching trays around in the oven halfway through if needed.
 Remove from oven and drain on several layers of paper towels.
 Can be served warm or at room temperature, as is or with a spicy orange dipping sauce or your own favorite.

 Cook's Notes: I prefer to use Pioneer Buttermilk Baking Mix, hot Jimmy Dean sausage, and Slap Ya Mama Cajun seasoning.
 Split the cheeses up, using 2 cups each of sharp and extra sharp cheddar, or sub in your favorite.
-May also substitute part cream cheese for some of the cheese.
-May also make ahead and refrigerate, or flash freeze in a single layer, then baked in a freezer bag.
+May also substitute part cream cheese or prepared pimento cheese spread for some of the cheese.
+May also make ahead and refrigerate, or flash freeze in a single layer, then store in a freezer bag.
 Bake directly from the freezer at 350 degrees F, about 30 minutes, or until well browned and cooked through.

 Requires Adobe Reader - download it free!